10-year-old boy struck, killed by truck in Torrance after running into street after dog

 The 10-year-old was treated by firefighter-paramedics but succumbed to his injuries at the scene.
 Neither the driver, a 58-year-old Los Angeles man, nor his passenger were injured.

-Investigators do not believe alcohol or drugs were a factor in the incident, and no arrest or citations were announced.
+Investigators do not believe alcohol or drugs were a factor in the crash, and no arrest or citations were announced.

+One nearby resident said drivers typically drive too fast on the stretch of Del Amo Boulevard where the collision happened, adding that city officials have been aware of the danger.

 Anyone with information about the crash is asked to call Torrance police at (310) 618-5557.